abuecher/evtol/README.md

 waiting-to-charge and actively-charging

-waiting-to-charge is a priority queue sorted by charge-wait-start time. lowest is next. acive-charging is an array of 3 Event objects whcih store the charge-wait-start, charge-start, charge-end time, and the aircraft id or object ref.
+waiting-to-charge is a priority queue sorted by charge-wait-start time. lowest is next. active-charging is a priority queue of up to 3 event objects which store the charge-wait-start, charge-start, charge-end time, and the aircraft id or object ref.

+After the end time has been reached in the main loop, some additional post processing is performed

 # How to run it

 Built and tested using Ubuntu-22.04.
 dependencies: gtest (cmake should download that during config).

 Built and testing using gcc and make.
-It should work just as well with any combo of those adn LLVM and ninja, but I have not tested LLVM or ninja with this.
+It should work just as well with any combo of those and LLVM and ninja.
+Works just fine with ninja, but I have not tested clang beyond clang-tidy and clang-format.
+Not tested on msvc

 ```bash
 rm -rf build